MIDI

 The Renoise API allows you to access raw MIDI input and output devices from within your tool.
-You can use this to add bi-directional MIDI controller support, for example.
+You can use this to add features like bi-directional MIDI controller support.

--- NOTE: the midi device will be closed when the local variable gets garbage
+-- NOTE: The MIDI device will be closed when this local variable gets garbage

 -- collected.
-Make it global or assign it to something which is held globally
+Make it global or assign it to a table that is held globally

 local midi_device = nil